dfockler/hard-comp-fi-fiction-list/README.md

 Overall rating ****__

   This story has two main settings.
 One is a planet where dog-like creatures communicate telepathically.
 The other is in space where an ancient AI has escaped it's confines.
 Large in scale, but also very character driven.
 Computers play a large role throughout the plot.
 Great world-building.

+* __Permutation City (Greg Egan).
+Medium Length.
+Comp-fi hardness score: 5.
+Overall rating ***__

+  Written by a software developer, Permutation City leans hard into the philosophy of what artificial life would be like in a not too distant future.
+Sometimes difficult to follow, but definitely thought provoking.

 ## Works recommended but lacking confirmation and/or review